 As we've mentioned many other times in the past, fiberglass pools have come light years in the last decade when it comes to beauty and aesthetics.
 Today, it's not uncommon to see fiberglass pools in the most luxurious of homes, much of which can be attributed to these advancements as well as the fact that consumers are now more informed than ever.

 We are frequently asked the question: What is the correct elevation or height to set an inground pool?
 First off, we need to understand why setting the pool at the right elevation is so important.
-Choosing the right elevation will insure the pool does three things: Drains properly Looks pleasing to the eye Works with the grade of the yard as much as possible (and thus not spending “invisible money”)
+Choosing the right elevation will ensure the pool does three things: Drains properly Looks pleasing to the eye Works with the grade of the yard as much as possible (and thus not spending “invisible money”)

 You may be wondering: How long should the salt chlorine generator for my inground pool last?
 Let’s take a quick look, but first let’s take a second to understand exactly how salt water chlorinators actually work.
 Then we'll reveal the average lifespan of salt chlorine generators...along with a few pointers on how to make yours last longer.

 I recently stumbled across Angies List.com.
 If you’re not familiar with it, here’s an explanation in their words: “Angie's List is the premier word-of-mouth network for homeowners with more than 1.5 million members nationwide.
 It's a growing collection of homeowners' real-life experiences with local service and health care professionals.
 Our members research, rate and review service companies in more than 500 different categories.
 We receive over 400,000 inquiries and more than 40,000 reports each month from our members.”